Kitware/CMake/Help/manual/cmake-file-api.7.rst

     available.
 The value is an unsigned integer 0-based index into the ``backtraceGraph`` member's ``nodes`` array.

+``interfaceSources``
+  An optional member that is present when a target defines one or more interface sources.
+The value is a JSON array of entries corresponding to the target's interface source files.
+Each entry is a JSON object with members:

+  ``path``
+    A string specifying the path to the source file on disk, represented with forward slashes.
+If the file is inside the top-level source directory then the path is specified relative to that directory.
+    Otherwise the path is absolute.

+  ``sourceGroupIndex``
+    Optional member that is present when the source is part of a source group either via the :command:`source_group` command or by default.
+    The value is an unsigned integer 0-based index into the ``sourceGroups`` array.

+  ``isGenerated``
+    Optional member that is present with boolean value ``true`` if the source is :prop_sf:`GENERATED`.

+  ``fileSetIndex``
+    Optional member that is present when the source is part of a file set.
+    The value is an unsigned integer 0-based index into the ``fileSets`` array.

+  This field was added in codemodel version 2.10.

 ``sourceGroups``
   Optional member that is present when sources are grouped together by the :command:`source_group` command or by default.
 The value is a